 Baltimore Orioles 2018: Quest for 121 LossesBaltimore's Adam Jones congratulates Jonathan Schoop following his fifth-inning home run against the Tampa Bay Rays on Friday night.

 Earlier this season, the rebuilding Chicago White Sox were on a mathematical pace to supplant the 1962 New York Mets as the worst Major League Baseball team in the modern era (since 1900).
 Since then, the White Sox have played better -- by no means pennant-winning baseball -- but more indicative of a team with competitive aspirations for future seasons.
 After suffering a 10-5 loss to the Toronto Blue Jays last night, the White Sox have a 36-67 record.
 That's good for a .350 winning percentage.
 That still means the White Sox are on pace for a 105-loss season.
 While not good, that falls well short of Casey Stengel's 1962 Mets.
-Barring significant injuries and atrocious play, the White Sox won't finish among the six worst teams of all time.
+Barring significant injuries and atrocious play, the White Sox won't finish among the six worst teams of all time (according to losses).

 But there's the 2018 Baltimore Orioles.